 Chief Impact Officer ♟️

 Dr. Rebekah Thornhill Tokatlilar is the inaugural Chief Program Officer for the Center for Rabbinic Innovation.
 She previously served for 11 years at the Bronfman Center for Jewish Student Life at New York University, where she most recently worked as Managing Director.
 Originally from Austin, Texas, she earned a BA in History and Jewish Studies from NYU in 2011 and an MA in Jewish Education from NYU in 2016.
 While an undergraduate, she was an Eryk Spektor Jewish Studies Scholar, a member of the dance team, and studied abroad at NYU’s Tel Aviv campus.
 Rebekah was a UJA-Federation of New York Shapiro Fellow in 2014-2015, served as vice chair of UJA’s Global Leadership Society in 2015-2016, was on the steering committee for Limmud New York, and founded the Orthodox Converts Network.
 In 2014, she relocated to Europe to develop Bronfman Global, a program designed to connect students at NYU’s 14 global sites to Jewish communities all over the world.
 She started the NYU Global Ambassadors program which has since been scaled by Kahal Abroad and created the Bronfman Global Fellows, a program which aims to train emerging Jewish leaders from all over the world.
 Rebekah received the NYU Student Affairs Hallmark Award in 2013 and the Give-A-Violet Award in 2014.
 In 2018, she was named a Richard M. Joel Exemplar of Excellence by Hillel International.
-Rebekah studied at the Pardes Institute of Jewish Studies in Jerusalem and is currently writing her dissertation in fulfillment of her PhD in Jewish Education at NYU’s Steinhardt School.
+Rebekah studied at the Pardes Institute of Jewish Studies in Jerusalem.
 She lives in Chelsea with her husband, Max, and kids, Sami and Zelda.